cyishere/grunt-workflow-starter/README.md

 # About
-This is a frond-end workflow for HTML/SASS and vanila javascript by using [Grunt](https://gruntjs.com/).
+This is a frond-end workflow for HTML/SASS and vanilla Javascript by using [Grunt](https://gruntjs.com/).

 It's a very basic boilerplate, welcome to use it for front-end developing.